-There is no legislation supporting this process.
-It has developed over time to provide a pathway for merger parties to seek our view before a merger occurs.
+There is no legislation underpinning this process.
+It has developed over time to provide a way for merger parties to seek our view before a merger occurs.

-We encourage merger parties to contact the ACCC as early as possible when a merger is being contemplated and it potentially raises competition issues.
+We encourage merger parties to contact the ACCC as early as possible when a merger is being considered and it potentially raises competition issues.

 We can discuss possible competition issues and review options.

 This may be done on a confidential basis.